-Relative humidity has a significant effect on the control of airborne infection.
-At 50% rh, the mortality rate of certain organisms is highest, and the influenza virus loses much of its virulence.
+These recent works build on previous work showing that at 50% rh, the mortality rate of certain organisms is highest, and the influenza virus loses much of its virulence.
 The mortality rate of these organisms decreases both above and below this value.
 High humidity can support the growth of pathogenic or allergenic organisms.
-As shown in Figure 2, humidity levels around 50% can be lethal to the Pneumococcus bacterium (Brundrett 1990).
+As shown in Figure 4, humidity levels around 50% can be lethal to the Pneumococcus bacterium (Brundrett 1990).
 Similar effects can be seen in other microorganisms that cause serious health issues.
 Consequently, relative humidity in habitable spaces should be maintained between 30 and 60%.

 Relative humidity also has a major role in the effects of different bacteria.
-Figure 3 shows the mortality of mice exposed to influenza under varying degrees of relative humidity (Brundrett 1990).
+Figure 5 shows the mortality of mice exposed to influenza under varying degrees of relative humidity (Brundrett 1990).